 work together in support of continued improvement of citizen service delivery

-Raj Parameswaran is senior vice president of technology strategy and solutions at Maximus Federal.
+Raj Parameswaran is President of Information Technology at MAXIMUS Federal.